 Work on spatial concepts by placing the play dough in various locations on the mat.
 This is a fun way to test or generalize these skills.
 I made these ones and use them to work on prepositions and following directions.
 For example, “make a ball and put it under the table.”

 Since play dough mats are so versatile, it is easy to incorporate many basic concepts.
 In addition to the basic concepts already discussed above, you can work on: colors, sizes, shapes, opposites, negation, emotions, textures, time, temporal concepts, quantitative concepts, and qualitative concepts.

-You can find, or easily create, play dough mats with articulation words/pictures for the student to practice and then “smash” or cover.
-I made these specific ones to work on apraxia because the mats are a perfect way to get lots of repetition and trials!
+You can find, or easily create mats with articulation words/pictures for the student to practice, and then “smash” or cover.
+I made these specific mats to work on apraxia because the mats are a perfect way to get lots of repetition and trials!

 – happy face

 – jump rope

 Grab these FREE mats in my freebie library!
 OPEN ENDED PLAY DOUGH MATS